-By now, we’ve probably all read the same articles (like this and this from the HBR).
-We all know that the companies who maintain or increase marketing spend come out of recessions stronger than those who reduce it.
+Articles like this and this from the Harvard Business Review, demonstrate that companies who maintain or increase marketing spending during poor economic times emerge stronger than those who reduce it.
 The trouble is that a lot of people don’t know how to do this properly, or their business panics and they cut back anyhow.

-And here are the views of some better qualified people and larger businesses on the topic.
+And here are the views of some better qualified people on the topic.

-You should assume that your market is going to continue shrinking in the coming months.
-It’ll be hard to win new customers and generate new opportunities.
-But if this is true, it will be the case for everyone.
+There is a good chance your market is going to shrink in the coming months.
+It’ll be harder to win new customers and generate new opportunities.

-Win more of this business than your competitors and you’ll grow back faster than they do.
+Win more of this business, or be known by more of your customers than your competitors, and you’ll grow back faster than they do.
 Your market share will have increased and ultimately so will your revenue.

 But it starts today by making sure that your prospects (including ex-customers) are aware of you and your offering.
 This is where marketing comes in.
 When it comes time to buy, you need to be in the conversation.